 You may take tolvaptan with or without food.

 Take this medicine with a full glass (8 ounces) of water.
 Drink plenty of fluids during the first 24 hours of taking tolvaptan, but avoid alcoholic drinks.
 Follow your doctor's instructions about the type and amount of liquids you should drink while treating hyponatremia.
-In some cases, drinking too much liquid can be as unsafe as not drinking enough.

 Call your doctor if you have ongoing vomiting or diarrhea, or if you are sweating more than usual.
 You can easily become dehydrated while taking this medication, which can lead to serious side effects.